gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.disableIfBranchMatches

-Can be used to disable this extension on certain branches (e.g. `master|develop`).
+Can be used to disable this extension on certain branches (e.g. `main|develop`).
 By default, GIB runs on all branches.

 Since: 3.11.0